cesheridan/tabwins.vim/README.md

      e.g. :Open_tab_unix_filesystem_1 for an asymmetric V234 tab populated with typical unix dirs.

-See section TabwinsVandH of doc/tabwins.txt for definitions of Vertical and Horizontal tabs, and of Primary and Secondary axes.
+See section 'Vertical & Horizontal' in doc/tabwins.txt for definitions of Vertical and Horizontal tabs, and of Primary and Secondary axes.

 Default settings load Vim menu Tabwins, for access to selected